Brownian continuum random tree conditioned to be large

-where the infimum is taken over all the correspondences $\cR$ between $(T, d, \bv)$ and $(T', d', \bv')$.
-The function $\dghn$ is the so-called Gromov-Hausdorff pseudo-distance, see \cite{m:tmrag}.
-Furthermore, we have that $\dghn(T, T')=0$ if and only if there exists an isometric one-to-one map $\varphi$ from $(T, d)$ to $(T', d')$ which preserves the root and the distinguished vertices (that is $\varphi(v_k)=v'_k$ for all $0\leq k\leq n$).
-The relation $\dghn(T, T')=0$ defines an equivalence relation between compact rooted $n$-pointed trees.
-The set $\TKn$ of equivalence classes of compact rooted $n$-pointed trees endowed with $\dghn$ is then a metric Polish space, see \cite[Proposition~9]{m:tmrag}.
-We simply write $(T, \bv)$ for $(T, d, \bv)$, and unless specified otherwise, we shall denote also by $(T, \bv)$ its equivalence class.
-For $n=0$, we simply write $\TK$ and $\dgh$ for $\TKn$ and $\dghn$ and $T$ for $(T, d, \root)$.
+where the infimum is taken over all the correspodences between $(T,d,\root)$ and $(T',d',\root')$.
+The function $\dgh$ is the so-called Gromov-Hausdorff pseudo-distance, see \cite{m:tmrag}.
+Furthermore, we have that $\dgh(T, T')=0$ if and only if there exists an isometric bijection from $(T, d)$ to $(T', d')$ which preserves the root.
+The relation $\dgh(T, T')=0$ defines an equivalence relation between compact rooted trees.
+The set $\TK$ of equivalence classes of compact rooted trees endowed with $\dgh$ is then a metric Polish space, see \cite[Proposition~9]{m:tmrag}.
+We shall consider below the trivial tree $\Tz\in \TK$ reduced to its root.